Club Foot - Medical Condition

-Congenital talipes equinovarus, commonly known as club foot, is a foot deformity in which the foot is twisted inward with the toes pointing down.
-It affects approximately 1 in every 1,000 newborns in the US each year.
+Congenital talipes equinovarus, commonly known as clubfoot, is a foot deformity in which the foot is twisted inward with the toes pointing down.
+It affects approximately 1 in every 1,000 newborns worldwide each year.
 It is more common in males.
-Club foot may affect one or both feet.
-In 30% to 50% of affected children, it involves both feet.
+Clubfoot may affect one or both feet.
+In 60% to 70% of affected children, it involves both feet.

 This condition sometimes runs in families.
 If one child in the family has club foot, the likelihood of another child having this condition increases to 10%.

-The exact cause of club foot is not known.
+There is an increased risk in families with a history of clubfeet, but the exact cause of clubfoot is not known.
 An abnormality of the tendons and ligaments in the foot causes an abnormal structure and position of the foot.
 In some children, bones may also be abnormal in terms of shape, size, or position.
 There may be a link to maternal smoking during pregnancy.

 If the foot is abnormally positioned in the uterus during pregnancy, it may not grow into a normal shape, but this is not usually considered a "true" club foot.